Shalom Children’s Center Early Childhood Programs

 The mission of Shalom Children’s Center is to raise each child to form a community of peace.
 We serve our community by developing positive self-awareness and self-esteem in our children, while fostering an understanding of each child’s interconnectedness with the rest of the world.

-Children ages 2-5 years of age are provided opportunities to engage and grow with a supportive learning community.
+Children 0-5 years of age are provided opportunities to engage and grow with a supportive learning community.

 Levi’im (little lions) – older toddler/twos